SweGortz/smart-city-iot/README.md

 To be able to run change the application , we recommend that you use the official IDE for Android [Android studio](https://developer.android.com/studio/index.html).

+The application requries a google maps API key to be started.
+How to get the key and where it should be placed can be found in the following [gudie](https://developers.google.com/maps/documentation/android-api/signup)

 ### Installing

 To install the application on you phone you can do one of the following: